recommenders-team/recommenders/README.md

     ```
     git clone https://github.com/Microsoft/Recommenders
     ```
-3. Run the generate conda file script and create a conda environment:
+3. Run the generate conda file script to create a conda environment:
+   (This is for a basic python environment, see [SETUP.md](SETUP.md) for PySpark and GPU environment setup)
     ```
     cd Recommenders
     python scripts/generate_conda_file.py